kmadhav907/I-AM-RICH/README.md

 **Step 1**

-Download or clone the [flutter-examples](https://github.com/kmadhav907/I-AM-RICH) repository into your machine.
+Download or clone the [I am Rich](https://github.com/kmadhav907/I-AM-RICH) repository into your machine.

 **Step 2**